-Depending on the scope of refinements (determined as necessary), it may be more expedient to extract hydraulic parameters from the regional RHFS model, and generate a site focused flooding and drainage model covering the areas of interest.
+Depending on the scope of refinements (determined as necessary), it may be more expedient to extract hydraulic parameters from the regional RHFS model, and generate a site focused flooding and drainage model covering areas A, B, C and D.

 Also, further consultation should be undertaken with Sydney Water to determine the current status of any projects which may modify flood levels behaviour in TDL.